avinashharesh/Serenity_Support/README.md

 # Serenity Support: A Mental Health Assistance App

-## Project Overview
-As a freelance full-stack web developer, I have designed and developed a modern web application for a distinguished health charity.
-This organization is dedicated to supporting individuals facing mental health challenges through innovative technology solutions.
-The application incorporates essential features to enhance user experience and streamline operations.

----

-## Client Overview
-The client is a renowned health charity focused on improving the health and well-being of individuals facing mental health challenges.
-They provide crucial resources, support, and education to underrepresented communities.
+Serenity Support is a web application designed to assist individuals facing mental health challenges.
+Developed for a health charity, the app offers features like secure authentication, email integration, appointment booking, interactive tables, and data export.
+It also incorporates AI-driven support through the Gemini API and provides essential tools such as a geo-location map and a user-friendly admin dashboard.
+The app aims to provide valuable resources and improve the well-being of underrepresented communities through innovative technology solutions.

 ---